Go Ad-Free

 The patients in the study already had cardiovascular disease, so these results should not be generalized to young, healthy people.
 Nevertheless, COVID-19 appears to increase the risk for cardiovascular complications.

-What Other Infections Harm Your Heart?
+What Other Infections Cause Heart Disease?

 Cardiologists are quite familiar with a condition called endocarditis.
 It means inflammation of the membrane that lines the internal surface of the heart.
 This is a life-threatening condition because it can damage heart valves.